About the Program

 - Beginning aspects of tactical parts of the soccer game

-These teams will usually play between 6 and 8 games in both the fall and spring sessions.
-These games will usually be against local teams within a 45 minute radius of the Quad Cities.
+These teams will usually play 6 games in both the fall and spring sessions and typically be against local teams within a 45 minute radius of the Quad Cities.

 At the discretion of the Head Coach with input from the parents these teams will usually participate in between 1 and 3 tournaments throughout the year.
-For this age the tournaments are usually local tournaments including our own Labor Day Shootout.
+For this age the tournaments are usually local tournaments including our own Quad City Spring Shootout.
 These teams may or may not participate in the "Club" tournament.